-Spring is sorta starting to show up in Banff!
+Spring is sorta starting to show up in Banff in April!
 Those cool temperatures of winter are almost all but gone, with the average temperature being 11°C. Amazing.
 Be warned; cold snaps of 6°C or lower are still pretty common… and yeah, the nights are still below freezing.
 So it’s not exactly warm, but it’s definitely getting that way.
 You may be switching out your Canadian Goose jacket for a packable down jacket.
 With the longer days (14 hours of daylight), it really does feel like spring is here day after day.

 It’s still a good time to visit Banff if you like snowboarding since there’s still a lot of snow around we even get the occasional powder day!
 It’s pretty popular this time of year for off-piste tracks and backcountry skiing as the spring brings stability to the snowpack.
 Just make sure you know the avalanche risks, the warmer temperatures bring variable conditions that change throughout the day.
 It was in April 2019 that three world-class alpinists lost their lives to an Avalanche in Banff National Park.
 Make sure you check any conditions before heading out.

 Things really start to get pretty lovely in Banff in May.
 Temperatures increase and the sun shines over the land.
 The mercury hits the mid-teens during May, on average, and the sun doesn’t set till after 8 pm.
 There can still be a dusting of rainfall in May, especially in higher altitudes, but generally, this is what you’d call pleasant weather.